Advanced Fetal Movement Tracker

 Click to Log Movement

-How to Use
+How to Use This Fetal Movement Tracker

 1. Enter the target number of movements you want to track (default is 10).

-2. Click the "Start Timer" button to begin tracking.
+2. Click "Start Timer" to begin tracking.

 3. Click the baby footprint icon each time you feel a distinct movement (e.g., kick, roll).